Hood Rich

 Hood Rich is the fourth studio album by American hip hop duo Big Tymers.
 The album was released on April 30, 2002, by Cash Money Records and Universal Records.
 It features the single "Still Fly".
-It is the first The Big Tymers album not to be exclusively produced by Mannie Fresh.
-The album debuted at number 1 on the Billboard 200 with first-week sales of 168,000 copies and was certified Platinum by the RIAA.
+It marks the first Big Tymers' album that doesn't feature exclusive production by Mannie Fresh.

+The album debuted at number 1 on the Billboard 200 with first-week sales of 168,000 copies, becoming the first and only album by the group that reached the top spot on the chart.
+Hood Rich was certified Platinum by the RIAA.

 Track listing

+All tracks produced by Mannie Fresh, except where noted.